Harold Alexander, 1st Earl Alexander of Tunis: British Minister of Defence

 Lord Alexander gave up the office of Governor General of Canada officially on 28 January 1952 after Churchill asked him to return to London to take the post of Minister of Defence in the British government.
 The aging Churchill had found it increasingly difficult to cope with holding that portfolio concurrently with that of prime minister, although he still took many major decisions himself, leaving Alexander with little real power.
 George VI died on the night of 5–6 February and Alexander, in respect of the King's mourning, departed quietly for the United Kingdom, leaving Chief Justice of Canada Thibaudeau Rinfret as administrator of the government in his place.
 After his return to the UK, Alexander was on 14 March 1952 elevated in the peerage by Queen Elizabeth II, becoming Earl Alexander of Tunis, Baron Rideau of Ottawa and Castle Derg.
 He was also appointed to the organising committee for the Queen's coronation and was charged with carrying the Sovereign's Orb in the state procession on that occasion in 1953.

 Retirement

-The Earl served as the British defence minister until 1954, when he retired from politics.
+Alexander served as British defence minister until 1954, when he retired from politics.
 In 1959 the Queen appointed Alexander to the Order of Merit.
 From 1960 to 1965, he served as Constable of the Tower of London.
 Alexander was an active freemason.

 Canada remained a favourite second home for the Alexanders and they returned frequently to visit family and friends until Alexander died on 16 June 1969 of a perforated aorta.
-His funeral was held on 24 June 1969, at St. George's Chapel, in Windsor Castle, and his remains are buried in the churchyard of Ridge, near Tyttenhanger, his family's Hertfordshire home.
+His funeral was held on 24 June 1969, at St. George's Chapel, in Windsor Castle, and he was buried in St Margaret's churchyard at Ridge, near Tyttenhanger, his family's Hertfordshire home.